Skip to main content

 The Student Information System (SIS), Email, Qualtrics, and other services...

 While other services like SIS and Email are not directly a part of the LMS, they are certainly a part of the ecosystem known as the "DLE."
 As with anything within the DLE, the best place for technical support varies depending on the service and the level of complexity.
-For technical assistance the IT Service Desk is the best place to start.
-For questions regarding effective uses in education, integration of tools into the curriculum, and best practices for teaching and leaning using these tools, please do not hesitate to contact CATL.
+For technical assistance, GBIT is the best place to start.
+For questions regarding effective uses in education, integration of tools into the curriculum, and best practices for teaching and learning using these tools, please do not hesitate to contact CATL.